AerospaceJam/docs/docs/getting-started/kit.md

 - A TF-Luna LIDAR module
 - An external thermometer

-And, last but not least, your actual Minds-I drone kit.
+And, last but not least, your actual Minds-I drone kit, and its controller

 Throughout this guide, you won't work with these sensors - you'll get them working later.
 For now, we're just going to focus on getting your microcontroller up and running.